LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 We note that IMEX-MRI-SR methods are solve-decoupled by construction, and thus the structure of a given stage never needs to be deduced based on :math:`\Delta c_i^S`.
-However, ARKODE still checks the value of :math:`\gamma_{i,i}`, since if it zero then the stage update equation :eq:`ARKODE_MRISR_implicit` simplifes to a simple explicit Runge--Kutta-like stage update.
+However, ARKODE still checks the value of :math:`\gamma_{i,i}`, since if it zero then the stage update equation :eq:`ARKODE_MRISR_implicit` simplifies to a simple explicit Runge--Kutta-like stage update.

 The overall time step solution is given by the final internal stage solution,